SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 First is a demonstration of the most basic plot, then we can increase its complexity by building off the starter code.

-The data used here represents ATAC-seq data from ten individuals of three species (viridis, concolor and cerberus).
+The data used here represents ATAC-seq data from ten individuals of three species (*viridis*, *concolor* and *cerberus*).
 So for these plots, we want to split up coverage tracks to show each individual, and colour by species.
-This process involves a method called ["facet wrapping"](https://ggplot2.tidyverse.org/reference/facet_wrap.html).
+This process involves ["facet wrapping"](https://ggplot2.tidyverse.org/reference/facet_wrap.html).
 Here, we facet wrap by SampleID, then set `fill=Species`.
 We use `geom_col` because [we want heights to represent data values](https://ggplot2.tidyverse.org/reference/geom_bar.html).

 ```R
 # Basic plot